james-bui/friendly-hickory/faq.md

   also have a wide variety of dried goods and gifts for your own consumption or as gifts for your friends and loved ones. '
 questions:
+- question: Where can I get an herbal formula?
+  answer: ''
 - question: I don't see the herb that I want.
 Is there any way you can get it for me?
   answer: 'Yes!
 We have a wide variety of herbs in stock (almost 500 kinds) and are